cobrastarfunkel/RHCE_Practice/README.md

    internal ip: 10.0.0.102

-   Web Server, Iscii Initiator: server1.rhce.lab Should have at least 3 interfaces and two hard disks 2 Interfaces on the internal network and one management interface on the external network The management interfaces are optional I suppose but it's helpful to have seperation for some of the firewall rules.
-The interfaces reflect my setup with proxmox. teamed interface(ens19 & ens20) ip: 10.0.0.103
+##### Web Server, Iscii Initiator: server1.rhce.lab
+   Should have 2 interfaces and two hard disks
+   2 Interfaces on the internal network and one management interface on the external network The management interfaces are optional I suppose but it's helpful to have seperation for some of the firewall rules.
+The interfaces reflect my setup with proxmox.

+   teamed interface(ens19 & ens20) ip: 10.0.0.103

-   Iscii Target: server2.rhce.lab
+##### Iscii Target: server2.rhce.lab
-   Should have 3 interfaces and two hard disks teamed interfaces ip: 10.0.0.104
+   Should have 2 interfaces and two hard disks teamed interfaces ip: 10.0.0.104

 TOC